radiac/mara/docs/introduction.rst

 You can pass command line settings to your service in exactly the same way, eg::

-    $ cletus run_mymud.py module:mymud.dv dev.json --host=10.0.0.11 --port=8000
+    $ mara run_mymud.py module:mymud.dv dev.json --host=10.0.0.11 --port=8000

-Cletus starts your processes using the same python interpreter it uses, so it works from within a virtual environment.
+Mara starts your processes using the same python interpreter it uses, so it works from within a virtual environment.

 You can now make use of ``service.restart()`` in your code - this will